Amazon facial-identification software used by police falls short on tests for accuracy and bias, new research finds

 In the following months, IBM and Microsoft announced they had improved their algorithms and were showing more accurate results across genders and skin tones.
 The new study confirmed that those companies’ accuracies had improved but that the systems were still more likely to give an inaccurate gender for darker-skinned faces.

-The tests were conducted in August using facial images of roughly 1,200 members of national parliaments from six countries across Europe and Africa.
-Amazon’s error rate for all faces, the study said, was about 8 percent, compared to 4 percent for IBM and less than 1 percent for Microsoft.
+The tests were conducted in August using facial images of about 1,200 members of national parliaments from six countries across Europe and Africa.
+Amazon’s error rate for all faces, the study said, was about 8 percent, compared with 4 percent for IBM and less than 1 percent for Microsoft.

 “The potential for weaponization and abuse of facial-analysis technologies cannot be ignored,” Buolamwini and study co-author Deborah Raji wrote.